j5bot/angsturm/README.md

 License
 =========
-angsturm.js is distributed under the terms of the ISC license.
+angsturm.js is distributed under the terms of the ICS license.